All Episodes

 And now this is tainting all of the wonderful journalists at NPR.

-All of our wonderful journalists had nothing to do with this, but but now this guy is just a fundraiser.
+All of our wonderful journalists had nothing to do with this, but now this guy is just a fundraiser.

-It's gonna be all over the place.
+It's going to be all over the place.

 That's no big deal.